mbs0221-riscv/build-riscv/README.md

 ./configure --prefix=/usr --with-zlib=/home/kiki212/software/zlib-1.2.11/build
 sudo make PROGRAMS="dropbear dbclient dropbearkey dropbearconvert scp" install
 ```

+The `libnss` is also needed for dropbear to work, and can be found in the `SYSROOT`.

 ## Step 3: openssh
 ### Step 3.1: openssl